axondeepseg/axondeepseg/docs/source/documentation.rst

 .. note::
    To use this feature, the image must have been loaded after the plugin, and the mask must have been loaded or generated.
 Lastly, the image layer must be selected.

-* The "Show axon metrics" button in the AxonDeepSeg plugin (right panel) can be used to pview some key metrics of a clicked axon.
+* The "Show axon metrics" button in the AxonDeepSeg plugin (right panel) can be used to view some key metrics of a clicked axon.
 * After activated, ALT/OPTION-click on the axon you want to view the metrics of.
 A pop-up window will show the metrics of the clicked axon at the bottom right of the image viewer.
 * To deactivate the "Toggle axon removal" mode, click on the button again.